-Figure 11: Has personal health care provider(s), 2005-2010, NUI service area
+Figure 11: Has personal health care provider(s), 2005-2010, Hunter service area

-Individuals with a usual source of primary care are more likely to receive preventive services.9 In this service area, 70.7% of Al/ANs compared with 76.7% of the general population identified one or more providers from whom they usually receive care.
+Individuals with a usual source of primary care are more likely to receive preventive services.
+In this service area, a smaller percentage of Al/ANs (75.6%) identified one or more providers from whom they usually receive care compared with individuals in the general population (87.8%).
+This difference is statistically significant.

-Increase the proportion of persons with a usual primary care provider.
+Increase the proportion of persons with a usual primary care provider